bannita/guessMe_project/README.md

 ---

+## Screenshots

+---

 ## Features

-* User authentication (signup, login, logout)
+* User Authentication: Sign up, log in, and log out.
+* Daily Word Challenge: A new 5-letter word to guess each day.
+* Lives System: Players have 5 lives per day; incorrect guesses and hints consume lives.
+* Hint Mechanism: Reveal one letter of the word at the cost of one life.
+* Color-Coded Feedback: Visual indicators for correct letters and positions (Green -> correct letter, correct position; Yellow -> correct letter, wrong position).
+* Player Statistics:
+    * Games played and won
+    * Win rate, current streak and max streak
-* 5-letter word guessing game with color-coded feedback
+    * Lives and hints, attempts needed/correct word if game was lost
-* Daily lives system (5 lives per day)
-* Hint system that reveals one letter per hint (costs 1 life)
-* Game statistics tracking: playd games, wins, win rate, attempts, streaks, lives used
-* Personal profile page with personal info and features to change password and account delete
+* Personal Profile Page: View personal information, change password and delete account.
-* Admin panel: add/delete words, manage users
+* Admin Panel:
+    * Manage user accounts
+    * Add, edit, or remove words
 * Fully containerized using Docker and PostgreSQL

 ---